orb-community/orb-website/docs/getting_started.md

 !!! warning

-    To run your agent using the [self-hosted control plane](/documentation/install/#self-host), disable TLS verification using the enviromental variable below in your provisioning command:
+    To connect an agent to the [self-hosted development control plane](/documentation/install/#self-host), disable TLS verification using the enviromental variable below in your provisioning command:

     ``` shell
     -e ORB_TLS_VERIFY=false